Crêpe: Crêpes outside of Europe

-Crêpes have also long been popular in Japan and Malaysia, with sweet and savory varieties being sold at many small stands, usually called crêperies.
-In Argentina and Uruguay, they are called panqueques and are often eaten with dulce de leche.
+Crêpes have also long been popular in Japan and Malaysia, with sweet and savoury varieties being sold at many small stands, usually called crêperies.
+In Argentina, Uruguay, and Chile, they are called panqueques and are often eaten with dulce de leche.
 Various other French foods such as crêpes, soufflés, and quiche have slowly made their way into American cooking establishments.
 Typically, these franchises stick to the traditional French method of making crêpes, but they have also put their own spin on the crêpe with new types, such as the hamburger and pizza crêpe.
 In Canada, particularly in French-speaking regions, crêpes and galettes have long been traditional food items.

 The Japanese crêpes developed into something different from the French crêpes due to their various fillings and toppings, and the style later spread outside of Japan.
 It is often called 'Harajuku Crêpes'.
 In Japan, French crêpes were introduced in the 1970s, and they were only spread with jam and were not very popular.
 In 1977, Mizuki Ono opened a crêpe shop in Harajuku and, taking inspiration from ice cream monaka, began to sell crêpes with ice cream, whipped cream, and sliced fruit, which became very popular.
 They were rarely made at home and spread as sweets purchased from street stalls and eaten on the street.

 In Mexico, crêpes are known as crepas and were introduced during the 19th century by the French and are typically served either as a sweet dessert when filled with cajeta (similar to dulce de leche), or as a savoury dish when filled with Huitlacoche (corn smut), which is considered a delicacy.

 Similar dishes in other cuisines

-In South India, a similar dish made of fermented rice batter is called a dosa, which often has savory fillings.
+In Southern India, a similar dish made of fermented rice batter is called a dosa, which often has savoury fillings.
 In Western India, a dish made of gram flour is called "Pudlaa" or "Poodla," with the batter consisting of vegetables and spices.
 Another variety is called "patibola" and is sweet in taste due to milk, jaggery, or sugar.
 The injera of Ethiopian/Eritrean/Somali/Yemeni cuisine is often described as a thick crêpe.
 In Somalia, malawah is very similar to a crêpe.
 It is mostly eaten at breakfast.

+In China, Jianbing is a traditional Chinese street food similar to crêpes.
+It is generally eaten for breakfast and hailed as "one of China's most popular street breakfasts."
+It consists of wheat and grain-based crepe, an egg, deep-fried crackers (known as Bao Cui/薄脆 in Chinese), chopped scallions, coriander, and typically a mixture of chilli and soybean paste.